CTCassess/DGM/docs/questions/questions.md

 3. What are the statistical distributions for all the process and observation error components of the model? -- there might be some

+4. Need to check the manuals and documentations prepared by Kendra Holt and Brooke Davis.
+In addition, we need to check if the ugs reported by them were addressed within the DGM.